GenericUser2/weathermap-for-observium/README.md

 Output HTML Filename: maps/test.html
 ```

 10. You may edit "editor-config.php" file to define groups for maps.
-Grouping based on the key occurrences in filenames of maps.
+Grouping based on the key occurrences in png filenames of maps.
+For group with key "gr1" match all png files with pattern gr1*.png, for group with key "gr2" match all png files with pattern gr2*.png and so on.

 **** IMPORTANT SECURITY *****